hrtywhy/Random-Password-Generator/README.md

 Password Generator
 ---

-This code made with Tkinter for generate random password
+This code made with Tkinter GUI for generate random password